nmorduch/nmorduch.github.io/_posts/2014-05-01-mountain-garden-initiative.md

 img: mgi.png
 ---

-I redesigned the website for Mountain Garden Initiative, which provides start-up assistance to schools interested in establishing student-run gardens and food education in Harlan County and Letcher County, Kentucky.
-It is built for Tumblr, using Bootstrap and Compass Sass.
+Tumblr site for the Mountain Garden Initiative, which provides start-up assistance to schools interested in establishing student-run gardens and food education in Harlan County and Letcher County, Kentucky.